rrd108/vue-mess-detector/README.md

 ## Usage

-If you want to analyze your full `src` directory.
+If you want to analyze your full project directory.

 ```bash
 npx vue-mess-detector analyze